 In June 2003, stock options were issued to directors, executive officers, corporate auditors and certain employees of the Company and its subsidiaries under a stock option plan approved by the Board of Directors.
 The number of granted shares totaled 734,000.
-Options were granted with an exercise price of \$5,160 per share that is equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant and (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant.
-The options have an exercise period of 4 years and is exercisable from April 1, 2004.
+Options were granted with an exercise price of \(\frac{4}{5}\),160 per share that is equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant and (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant.
+The options have an exercise period of 4 years and are exercisable from April 1, 2004.

 In August 2003, January 2004 and March 2004, stock options were issued to a director and certain employees of foreign subsidiaries under a stock option plan approved by the Board of Directors.
 The number of granted shares totaled 6,000, 7,000 and 3,000, respectively.
-Options were granted with exercise prices of ¥8,090, ¥9,220 and ¥8,550 per share, respectively, those are equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant, (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant, and (3) the exercise price at which the June 2003 options were granted.
-All of the options have an exercise period of 4 years and is exercisable from April 1, 2004.
+Options were granted with exercise prices of \(\frac{1}{2}\)8,090, \(\frac{1}{2}\)9,220 and \(\frac{1}{2}\)8,550 per share, respectively, those are equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant, (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant, and (3) the exercise price at which the June 2003 options were granted.
+All of the options have an exercise period of 4 years and are exercisable from April 1, 2004.

 In July 2004, stock options were issued to directors, executive officers, corporate auditors and certain employees of the Company and its subsidiaries under a stock option plan approved by the Board of Directors.
 The number of granted shares totaled 761,000.
-Options were granted with an exercise price of \$7,464 per share that is equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant and (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant.
-The options have an exercise period of 4 years and is exercisable from April 1, 2005.
+Options were granted with an exercise price of \(\frac{\frac{\frac{4}}{7}}{464}\) per share that is equal to the higher of (1) 1.05 times the average price of the Company's common shares of the preceding month on the date of grant and (2) the closing price of the Company's common shares traded on the Tokyo Stock Exchange on the date of grant.
+The options have an exercise period of 4 years and are exercisable from April 1, 2005.

 In November 2004, stock options were issued to certain employees of foreign subsidiaries under a stock option plan approved by the Board of Directors.
 The number of granted shares totaled 4,000.
-Options were granted with an exercise price of ¥7,464 per share that is equal to the exercise price of the July 2004 options.
-The options have an exercise period of 4 years and is exercisable from April 1, 2005.
+Options were granted with an exercise price of \$7,464 per share that is equal to the exercise price of the July 2004 options.
+The options have an exercise period of 4 years and are exercisable from April 1, 2005.